-- Burn videos in camcorder to playable DVD with attractive free DVD template.
+- Burn videos in the camcorder to playable DVD with attractive free DVD templates.

 - Download or record videos from 10,000 video sharing sites.

-- Versatile toolbox includes fixing video metadata, GIF maker, casting video to TV, video compressor, and screen recorder.
+- Versatile toolbox includes fixing video metadata, GIF maker, video compressor, and screen recorder.

 Steps to Convert Camcorder/Camera Videos to MP4:

-Step 1 Connect camera to PC and add camcorder videos.
+Step 1 Connect the camera to the PC and add camcorder videos.

 Step 2 Select MP4 as the desired format for camera videos.

-Next, on the top-right corner, click the drop-down arrow beside the Convert all files to: option and select MP4 from Video category, and you can choose the detailed resolution.
+Next, on the top-right corner, click the drop-down arrow beside the Output Format option and select MP4 from the Video category, and you can choose the detailed resolution.

 Step 3 Convert camcorder/camera video to MP4.

-Finally, click the Convert All button to start the conversion process.
-The added video file will be successfully converted to MP4 format and will be visible under the Converted list.
+Finally, click the Start All button to start the conversion process.
+The added video file will be successfully converted to MP4 format and will be visible under the Finished list.

-No matter whatever camera video formats you have, if you are looking for the ways on how to change the format of a video, the above part of the article will surely help you.
-Free download it to have a try now!
+No matter whatever camera video formats you have, if you are looking for ways on how to change the format of a video, the above part of the article will surely help you.
+FREE DOWNLOAD it to have a try now!